 Illinois-based RSI offers online casino and online sports betting products in New Jersey and Pennsylvania.
 It also operates a retail sportsbook at Rivers Schenectady.
-That could allow entry into the New York online market if legislation is ever passed.
+That could allow entry into the New York online market if legislation allowing online gambling in NY is ever passed.

-RSI was early into the online gambling, working with Kambi just days after the ban on sports betting lifted two years ago.
+RSI was an early entry into the online gambling market, working with Kambi just days after the ban on sports betting was lifted two years ago.
 Rush now offers online sports betting in five states.
 Kambi has said the alliance could enter international markets.

 SPACs are a trend in online gambling stocks

-The move to a stock listing would be done through a SPAC – a special purpose acquisition company.
-SPACs are a tool to take privately-held companies public.
+The move to a stock listing would be done through a special purpose acquisition company, or SPAC.
+SPACs are a tool to take privately held companies public.

 They are also a trend in the online gaming space.

-Golden Nugget‘s interactive division is aiming bring $GNOG public through SPAC, Landcadia Holdings II ($LCA).
+Golden Nugget‘s interactive division is aiming to bring $GNOG public through SPAC Landcadia Holdings II (LCA).

 And William Hill is also pursuing the strategy.
 Hill will run several online sportsbooks nationwide for the newly joined Caesars and Eldorado gaming entities.

-The company dMy is looking to raise more than $150 million, according to Bloomberg, and it had already raised $230 million in a February initial public offering.
+dMy is looking to raise more than $150 million, according to Bloomberg, and it already raised $230 million in a February initial public offering.